-Sometimes we encounter relatively complex addition exercises like:
+Sometimes we encounter relatively complex addition exercises such as the following:

-Sometimes we encounter relatively complex addition exercises like:
+Sometimes we encounter relatively complex addition exercises such as the following:

-It would be difficult for us to add like this in our head.
+It would be extremely difficult for us to calculate this addition operation in our head.

-That's exactly why we will use the vertical addition method, which will make addition exercises much easier for us.
+That's exactly why we will use the vertical addition method, which should make addition exercises much easier for us.

 How do we write a vertical addition problem?